Constructing probability density function of net-proton multiplicity distributions using Pearson curve method: Pearson curve method

+The PDF obtained using Eq.(\ref{diffEqN}) has the same form as obtained from Eq.(\ref{diffEq}) except the distribution is shifted by the non$-$zero value of $\mu$.
+Due to the shift-invariance property of central moments and cumulants, PDF obtained from Eq.(\ref{diffEq}) and Eq.(\ref{diffEqN}) will yield the same values of central moments and cumulants from second order onwards.
+Therefore, the PDFs obtained from any of these two can be used conveniently.
+However, for consistency, PDFs obtained from Eq.(\ref{diffEqN}) will be used for this study.

-To determine the PDF of an experimental frequency data, the first step is to calculate $m_{2}, m_{3}, m_{4}$ or first four cumulants.
-Once the parameters are estimated using Eq(\ref{param1})-(\ref{param4}), the solution of Eq.(\ref{diffEq}) will yield the PDF.
+To determine the PDF of an experimental frequency data, the first step is to calculate, $\mu$, $m_{2}, m_{3}, m_{4}$ or first four cumulants.
+Once the parameters are estimated using Eq(\ref{param5})-(\ref{param9}), the solution of Eq.(\ref{diffEqN}) will yield the PDF.
 To be noted that the PCM is applicable only when $\beta_{2} - \beta_{1} -1 > 0$.
-Some examples of deriving the PDF from frequency data using PCM can be found in Ref.\cite{statbook}.
-PCM is a very powerful tool to derive the PDF from a set of frequency data if one doesn't worry about the justification of its functional form.
-It also eliminates the arbitrariness of using different PDF to same frequency data.
-PCM is widely used in Economics, Bio-Science, Engineering for fitting frequency data and to approximate the PDF.
+There are basically seven types of Pearson family of curves exist.
+Deciding the type of curves depends on the types of roots of the quadratic in the denominator of the differential equations given in Eq.(\ref{diffEq}) and Eq.(\ref{diffEqN}).
+Some rigorous examples of deriving the PDF from frequency data using PCM can be found in Ref.\cite{Pearson343,Pearson443,statbook}.
+These families of curves are related to several other known distributions.
+For example, Beta, Wigner semicircle, Normal, Student's t, Levy, Fisher-Snedecor, Cauchy distributions are special cases of type 1, 2, 3, 4, 5, 6 and 7 Pearson family of curves, respectively.
+Nevertheless, the derivation of PDFs using PCM can be done in a straightforward way using modern mathematical tools, like $Mathematica$ \cite{mathematica}, which is used for this work.